 - A. A person commits Harassment of Public Official by intentionally: - 1.
-Harming or threatening harm to any "public official" in an attempt to influence the official's decision, opinion, recommendation, vote or other exercise of discretion as an elected, tribal public official acting in their official capacity; or - 2.
-Preventing or attempting to prevent any public official from performing their official duties. - B. It is not a defense that the official whom the offender sought to influence was not qualified to act in the desired way. - C. Violation of this section is a Class 2 offense.
+Harming or threatening harm to any "public official" Public Official in an attempt to influence or retaliate for the official's decision, opinion, recommendation, vote or other exercise of discretion as an elected, tribal public official acting in their official capacity; or - 2.
+Preventing or attempting to prevent any public official Public Official from performing their official duties. - B. It is not a defense that the officialOfficial whom the offender sought to influence was not qualified to act in the desired way. - C. Violation of this section Section is a Class 2 offense.